awsdocs/aws-java-developer-guide-v2/doc_source/ddb-en-client-adv-features-nested.md

 ## Project nested attributes<a name="ddb-en-client-adv-features-nested-projection"></a>

-For `query()` and `scan()` methods, you can specify which attributes you want to be returned in the results\.
-Under the hood, the DynamoDB Enhanced Client API creates [projection expressions](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Expressions.ProjectionExpressions.html)\.
+For `query()` and `scan()` methods, you can specify which attributes you want to be returned in the results by using method calls such as `addNestedAttributeToProject()` and `attributesToProject()`\.
+The DynamoDB Enhanced Client API converts the Java method call parameters into[projection expressions](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Expressions.ProjectionExpressions.html) before the request is sent\.

-The following example populates the `Person` table with two items then performs three scan operations\.
+The following example populates the `Person` table with two items, then performs three scan operations\.

 The first scan accesses all items in the table in order to compare the results to the other scan operations\.

-The second scan uses the [https://sdk.amazonaws.com/java/api/latest/software/amazon/awssdk/enhanced/dynamodb/model/ScanEnhancedRequest.Builder.html#addNestedAttributeToProject(software.amazon.awssdk.enhanced.dynamodb.NestedAttributeName)](https://sdk.amazonaws.com/java/api/latest/software/amazon/awssdk/enhanced/dynamodb/model/ScanEnhancedRequest.Builder.html#addNestedAttributeToProject(software.amazon.awssdk.enhanced.dynamodb.NestedAttributeName)) builder method to return only the `street` attribute's value\.
+The second scan uses the [https://sdk.amazonaws.com/java/api/latest/software/amazon/awssdk/enhanced/dynamodb/model/ScanEnhancedRequest.Builder.html#addNestedAttributeToProject(software.amazon.awssdk.enhanced.dynamodb.NestedAttributeName)](https://sdk.amazonaws.com/java/api/latest/software/amazon/awssdk/enhanced/dynamodb/model/ScanEnhancedRequest.Builder.html#addNestedAttributeToProject(software.amazon.awssdk.enhanced.dynamodb.NestedAttributeName)) builder method to return only the `street` attribute value\.

 The third scan operation uses the [https://sdk.amazonaws.com/java/api/latest/software/amazon/awssdk/enhanced/dynamodb/model/ScanEnhancedRequest.Builder.html#attributesToProject(java.lang.String...)](https://sdk.amazonaws.com/java/api/latest/software/amazon/awssdk/enhanced/dynamodb/model/ScanEnhancedRequest.Builder.html#attributesToProject(java.lang.String...)) builder method to return the data for the first\-level attribute, `hobbies`\.
 The attribute type of `hobbies` is a list\.
 To access individual list items, perform a `get()` operation on the list\.